Multiple Activities Tax Credit (MATC)

 Company A makes furniture in Seattle's SODO neighborhood.
 It also has a retail store in downtown Seattle where it sells the tables, dressers and desks that it manufactures.

 During one quarter, it sells $40,000 of furniture.
-So on its Seattle business license tax return, Company A enters a gross amount of $40,000 for the Retail Sales classification.
+So, on its Seattle business license tax return, Company A enters a gross amount of $40,000 for the Retail Sales classification.
 And because it also made the furniture, it enters $40,000 for the Manufacturing classification.

 At this point Company A owes $86 for Retail Sales and $86 for Manufacturing, or $172 total.

 Company A then fills out the multiple activities tax credit (MATC) worksheet, and it receives a credit for $86.
-This insures that it is only taxed once.
+This ensures that it is only taxed once.
 And its tax due is now $86, not $172.

 Example 2: External Credits

 Company B makes furniture in Bellevue.
-It sells its tables, dressers and desks at a retail store in downtown Seattle.
+It sells tables, dressers and desks at a retail store in downtown Seattle.

 Bellevue, like Seattle, has a business license tax (also called a B&O tax, or gross receipts tax).
 Because Company B manufactured the furniture in Bellevue, it reports $60,000 on its Bellevue tax return.